josmarcristello/Zotero-Material-Dark-Theme/README.md

 Tested on Zotero versions 5-7.
 Tested on Windows 11, 10, and 7.
 Installation can be automatic or manual.

+Works on Zotero Beta 7 version too, but read until the end for additional instructions.

 ![Zotero Material Dark Theme Example](./Zotero_Material_Dark_Theme.png)

 ## Installation